 You know what hasn’t happened to me in a while?
 No, no, I get plenty of exercise, I went running just today!
 I’m talking about that feeling of knowing that my dinner is going to be goooooood – the extra o’s emphasise just how good.
 It’s the best sort of feeling to have (well, almost the best 🙂 ), especially when you write about halal restaurants for a living, and it has only ever happened a handful of times since HGAT has been born.

 The first was at The Ledbury, the only 10/10 for food on HGAT.
-I walked in with the expectation of having an outrageously good meal, and boy, was I blown away.
+I walked in with the expectation of having an outrageously good meal, and boy, was I blown away (sadly, it is no longer halal!).
 The second was Cut by Wolfgang Puck in Dubai; I knew I was going to have the best steak of my life, and I was beyond happy with my Japanese wagyu.
 But this was sadly a while ago, and I’ve been waiting ever since for one of those meals.

 Jamavar is a fairly new Indian restaurant based in Mayfair, and is led by Rohit Ghai, the former executive chef from the likes of Gymkhana and Benares.
 I admit, I wasn’t the first to jump at the chance of eating at an Indian restaurant, but reading about all the hype got me a little excited as we headed there on a Friday evening for BW’s friends birthday.